-The Lady Oaks women's volleyball team has competed in the National Tournament five times, and regional competition is a routine event for the team.
+The Lady Oaks women's volleyball team has competed in the National Tournament six times, and regional competition is a routine event for the team.
 The women's volleyball team competes from August through December.

 Oakland City University's women's volleyball team opened up their NCCAA DI National Tournament by upsetting the #4 Campbellsville Tigers 3-1.
 They then found themselves up against the 25-3 Fresno Pacific University Sunbirds in the final match of the day.